-In Fall 2018 we invited artist Parker Dirks, to design and facilitate a new ceramics project for our weekly arts drop-in at The Ground Floor.
-Parker worked with Jumblies’ artists and community participants to make tiles expressing landscapes mingling fantasy, memory and local surroundings.
-Following a series of weekly workshops, Parker came back for a two-week winter residency, giving people the opportunity to finish glazing their tiles and have them fired.
+In Fall 2018 Jumblies invited artist Parker Dirks, to design and facilitate a ceramics project for our weekly arts drop-in at The Ground Floor.
+Parker worked with Jumblies’ artists and community participants to make tiles expressing landscapes that mingled fantasy, memory and local surroundings.
+Through a two-week winter residency, the tiles were finished glazed and fired.

-These tile landscapes evolved into whimsical mini worlds, meriting stories, sounds and celebration.
-And so we invited some guest and staff artists to respond to them in their own art forms.
+The tile landscapes evolved into whimsical mini worlds, evoking stories, sounds and celebration.
+And so we invited some artists to respond to them in their varied art forms.

-The opening of Tilescapes, on March 7th, is an exhibition and performance event.
-Following this, the exhibition will remain at The Ground Floor until the end of March.
-Contact us for open hours, or drop by!
+The opening of Tilescapes, on March 7th, 2019, was an exhibition and performance event.
+Following this, the exhibition remained at The Ground Floor through the month of March.

 Free!
 Everyone welcome!